Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

-Finally, \textit{Prediction refinement} is often implemented within a two-stage process, during which the first stage generates a rough trajectory, and the second stage corrects or fine-tunes it for reaching better accuracy, frequently incorporating auxiliary information like social interactions or environmental constraints.
 For example, DynGroupNet~\citep{DynGroupNet} introduces a prediction refinement module that enhances future trajectory predictions using MLPs.
 In contrast, SAnchor~\citep{SAnchor} predicts trajectories by separating human motion into broad discrete intents and more specific scene-related adjustments.
 AC-VRNN~\citep{AC-VRNN} refines its predictions at each time step by utilizing a graph-based attention mechanism that directly modifies the recurrent hidden state to integrate human interactions, and further incorporates refinement through a Kullback-Leibler divergence loss applied to belief maps.
-Meanwhile, SBD~\citep{SBD} uses an error compensation network at each time step to refine the trajectory.
+Meanwhile, SBD~\citep{SBD} uses an error compensation network at each time step to refine the trajectory. \cite{IAN} develop the Interactive Adjustment Network, an external module that uses individual feedback from past prediction errors to refine current trajectory predictions.

-Together, the aforementioned fours strategies address various challenges in HTP, from efficiency and adaptability to multimodality and precision, enabling researchers to tailor their methods to specific crowd dynamics and applications.
-We note that some models combine multiple strategies, such as the SPU-BERT~\citep{SPU-BERT} that first performs goal-conditioned prediction to determine the goal positions of the trajectory, and then, if necessary, redefines that predicted goals to predict the trajectory.